OBOAcademy/obook/docs/tutorial/fhkb.md

 Class: ParentOfRobert
 EquivalentTo: Person and isParentOf valueRobert_David_Bright_1965
 ```
-This is an equivalence axiom that recognises any individual that is aPersonand a parent of Robert David Bright.
+This is an equivalence axiom that recognises any individual that is a `Person` and a parent of Robert David Bright.

 |Task 24: Robert and Richards parents|
 |---|